sshayzz/sshayzz.github.io/README.md

 ### I am a second year student at the University of Toronto pursuing a computer science specialist and mathematics major.
 This portfolio contains all projects that I worked on.
-Collaborations will reference the other authors.Add commentMore actions
+Collaborations will reference the other authors.

 ---